 Early Warning Signs Of Bed Bug Infestation

 Many times people are so busy with their professional and personal life, they tend to be very oblivious to the small things happening around them.
 One thing easily ignored or unnoticed may be a bed bug infestation.
 Bed bugs are small and hard to notice because they blend very well with the home decor.
 On top of that, they are very harmful and their bites hurt immensely.
-A good way to rid your environment of bed bugs is to detect early signs of infestation and nip them in the bud.
+A good bed bug control tactic is to detect early signs of infestation and nip them in the bud.

 Some of the early signs of a potential bed bug infestation are:

 Bed bugs primarily live off blood, as such their favorite hiding places are places where they can easily suck human blood undetected; you guessed right! they hide in crevices around the bed or in mattresses.
 An inexplicable blood stain or a dark brown stain usually signals a bed bug infestation, this stain is either a residue blood stain from their feeding session or their feces.
 Watch out for brown stains around your bed as this indicates that you have bed bugs.